soinkleined/iucn-red-list-client/examples/README.md

 ### 3. Species Conservation Status Checker (`check_species_status.py`)

 Batch processing script for checking conservation status of multiple species:
-- Reads CSV or Excel files with plant species names
+- Reads CSV or Excel files with species names
 - Queries IUCN Red List API for each species
 - Identifies threatened species (Extinct, Endangered, Vulnerable)
 - Generates detailed conservation reports with study citations
+- Fetches Red List category descriptions dynamically from API

+All status descriptions and categories are retrieved from the API in real-time.

 **Additional requirements:**
 ```bash